-Description: For the Company's 2024 Business Report, Individual Financial Statements, and Consolidated Financial Statements, please refer to Attachment I (pages 4 to 6), Attachment III, and Attachment IV (pages 8 to 31), among which the Individual Financial Statements and Consolidated Financial Statements have been audited by CPA Hsieh, Chih-cheng and CPA Hsu, Sheng-Zhong from PwC Taiwan, and Audit Report has been issued.
+- Description: For the Company's 2024 Business Report, Individual Financial Statements, and Consolidated Financial Statements, please refer to Attachment I, Attachment III, and Attachment IV, among which the Individual Financial Statements and Consolidated Financial Statements have been audited by CPA Hsieh, Chih-cheng and CPA Hsu, Sheng-Zhong from PwC Taiwan, and Audit Report has been issued. - Resolution: The proposal was approved as proposed.
+Shares represented at the time of voting were 184,056,903.
+The voting results are as follows:

-Resolution: